 We produce a WRMP every five years.
-It is a statutory document that sets out how a sustainable and se supply of clean drinking water will be maintained for our customers.
-Crucially it takes a long-term view over 25 years, allowing us to plan an affordable, sustainable pathway that provides benefits.
+It is a statutory document that sets out how a sustainable and secure supply of clean drinking water will be maintained for our customers.
+Crucially it takes a long-term view over 25 years, allowing us to plan an affordable, sustainable pathway that provides benefit to our customers, society and the environment.